joshbasquez/AzureAD_to_AmazonConnect/README.md

 script to export users from AzureAD for import into Amazon Connect dashboard

 # Prerequisites:
-- Azure Powershell module: Install-Module -Name Az -Repository PSGallery -Force
-- Connection to Azure Account: Connect-AzAccount
+- Azure Powershell module: Install-Module -Name Az -Repository PSGallery -Force, and ability to connect to Azure Account: Connect-AzAccount
 - Assumes that Single-Sign On has already been configured for EntraID users to connect to Amazon Connect.
 All users will need to be assigned to the "AWS Single-Account Access" Enterprise Application.
 This script is for ensuring that the AzureAD users have identites also created in Amazon Connect's "User Management".
 - This script assumes the full upn is passed in the Azure App Claims where Claim Name https://aws.amazon.com/SAML/Attributes/RoleSessionName = user.userprincipalname